bnb-chain/bnb-chain.github.io/docs/nft-storage.md

 NFT.Storage provides multiple ways to upload your NFTs, from user-friendly web UI and NFTUp application to easy to use API to support developers.
 So it is especially useful for individual creators who are minting NFTs, or NFT tooling developers looking to support creators and collectors!

-In this tutorial, we will more focus on developers who is integrating [NFT.Storage](https://nft.storage/) into their application to Mint NFTs.
+In this tutorial, we will more focus on developers who are integrating [NFT.Storage](https://nft.storage/) into their application to Mint NFTs.
 If you want to learn more about different ways to upload and manager your NFTs, you can check this [Quick Start docs](https://nft.storage/docs/quickstart/).

 Then let's get started.

 ### Create an account and get an API token

-If this is the first time you use NFT.Storage, you need to create a NFT.Storage account to get a API token which you can use in your applications when you upload NFTs.
+If this is the first time you use NFT.Storage, you need to create a NFT.Storage account to get an API token which you can use in your applications when you upload NFTs.

-You can sign up an account for free using either your email or GitHub.
+You can sign up for an account for free using either your email or GitHub.

 1. Go to [nft.storage/login](https://nft.storage/login) to get started.